1. Main points

 Information on methods for the labour productivity data, its strengths and limitations, as well as the quality and accuracy of the data, is available in our Labour productivity Quality and Methodology Information (QMI).

-On 2 November 2023, the Office for National Statistics (ONS) published our Labour Force Survey: planned improvements and its reintroduction methodology to enable the reintroduction of the Labour Force Survey (LFS) following its suspension in October, when falling response rates led to increased data uncertainty.
+We published our Labour Force Survey: planned improvements and its reintroduction methodology on 2 November 2023.
+This enabled the reintroduction of the Labour Force Survey (LFS) following its suspension in October, when falling response rates led to increased data uncertainty.

-Following the development plan, we published our Impact of reweighting on Labour Force Survey key indicators: 2024 article on 5 February 2024.
+Following the development plan, we published our Impact of reweighting on LFS key indicators: 2024 article on 5 February 2024.
 Our Labour market overview, UK: November 2024 bulletin reinstated reweighted LFS on 18 July 2024.
-This bulletin uses the latest published reweighted LFS data.
+This article uses the latest published reweighted LFS data.

 The reweighting exercise has improved the representativeness of our LFS estimates for the period July to September 2022 onwards, reducing potential bias in our estimates.

-Productivity data in this release reflect reweighted LFS data consistent with our Labour market overview, UK: November 2024 bulletin.
-Whole-economy estimates of workers are in line with our Employment, unemployment and economic inactivity by age group dataset released on 12 November 2024, in our Labour market overview, UK: November 2024 bulletin.
-Whole-economy estimates of second jobs and total hours have been adjusted back to mid-2011 to ensure that headline productivity statistics can be assessed without a discontinuity, for the purposes of the productivity estimates, and are not part of the labour market release.
-Therefore, the adjusted productivity jobs and the adjusted productivity hours worked diverge slightly from the estimates in our Full-time, part-time and temporary workers dataset and our Actual weekly hours worked dataset, in time periods from 2011 to 2022.
+Productivity data in this release reflect reweighted LFS data consistent with our Labour market overview, UK: February 2025 bulletin.
+Whole-economy estimates of workers are in line with our Employment, unemployment and economic inactivity by age group dataset released on 18 February 2024 in our Labour market overview, UK: February 2025 bulletin.
+Whole-economy estimates of second jobs and total hours have been adjusted back to mid-2011.
+This will ensure that headline productivity statistics can be assessed without a discontinuity, for the purposes of the productivity estimates; they are not part of the labour market release.
+Therefore, the adjusted productivity jobs and the adjusted productivity hours worked diverge slightly from the estimates in our Full-time, part-time and temporary workers dataset and our Actual weekly hours worked dataset from 2011 to 2022.

-Imputed rental is excluded from "Industry L: real estate" and for "Industry B: mining and quarrying", employee average hours are calculated at section level.
+Imputed rental is excluded from "Industry L: real estate".
+For "Industry B: mining and quarrying", employee average hours are calculated at section level.

 New estimates of gross value added (GVA) are more volatile on a quarterly basis, especially in production industries.
-This reflects the use of new data and methods, but also challenges in reconciling quarterly and annual data, as explained in our Recent challenges of balancing the three approaches of GDP article.
+This reflects the use of new data and methods and the challenges in reconciling quarterly and annual data, as explained in our Recent challenges of balancing the three approaches of GDP article.
 As productivity is a structural feature of the economy, we continue to advise users to focus on long-term trends of productivity.

-The Pay As You Earn (PAYE) Real Time Information (RTI) comes from our monthly Earnings and employment from Pay As You Earn Real Time Information, UK: November 2024 with estimates of payrolled employees and their pay from HM Revenue and Customs (HMRC).
-More information on the methods used to derive monthly employee and earnings estimates from PAYE RTI administrative data can be found in our New methods for monthly earnings and employment estimates from Pay As You Earn Real Time Information (PAYE RTI) data: December 2019 article.
+The Pay As You Earn (PAYE) Real Time Information (RTI) comes from our monthly Earnings and employment from Pay As You Earn Real Time Information, UK bulletin, with estimates of payrolled employees and their pay from HM Revenue and Customs (HMRC).
+More information on the methods used to derive monthly employee and earnings estimates from PAYE RTI administrative data can be found in our New methods for monthly earnings and employment estimates from PAYE RTI data: December 2019 article.

 To help us meet user needs, please email productivity@ons.gov.uk with any feedback about our publication changes.